Bonelab/bonelab-website/about/index.md

 {% include section.html %}

 ## Our Mission
-To advance the detection, treatment and management of osteoporosis and osteoarthritis through medical imaging and medical image analysis.
+To advance the detection, treatment and management of bone and joint health through medical imaging and medical image analysis.
 We aim to embrace inclusivity in research by realizing the core values of respect, integrity, teamwork and excellence.
 We strive to create an environment that is welcoming, culturally sensitive and responsive to the diverse